Submit Your Information: Johns - GuruFocus.com

 There is no cost or obligation to you.

-The class action complaint alleges that throughout the Class Period, Defendants made materially false and misleading statements, as well as failed to disclose material adverse facts about the Company’s business, operations, and prospects.
-Specifically, Defendants failed to disclose to investors: (1) that the Company was experiencing increased costs and expenses, including on dairy; (2) that, as a result, the Company was experiencing increased margin pressure and decreased profitability in the first quarter of 2022; and (3) that, as a result of the foregoing, Defendants’ positive statements about the Company’s business, operations, and prospects were materially misleading and lacked a reasonable basis.
+The complaint alleges that, throughout the Class Period, Defendants made materially false and misleading statements regarding the Company's business, operations, and prospects.
+Specifically, Defendants made false and/or misleading statements and failed to disclose that: (i) the Company overstated its operational efficiency and maintained a deficient cybersecurity and information technology infrastructure; (ii) as a result of the foregoing, the Company was unable to properly secure customer data, leaving it vulnerable to access by malicious third parties; (iii) the foregoing cybersecurity deficiencies also both rendered Dish's operations susceptible to widespread service outages and hindered the Company's ability to respond to such outages; and (iv) as a result, the Company's public statements were materially false and misleading at all relevant times.

-A lead plaintiff will act on behalf of all other class members in directing the Dutch Bros class-action lawsuit.
+A lead plaintiff will act on behalf of all other class members in directing the Dish class-action lawsuit.
 The lead plaintiff can select a law firm of its choice to litigate the class-action lawsuit.
-An investor's ability to share any potential future recovery of the Dutch Bros class action lawsuit is not dependent upon serving as lead plaintiff.
+An investor's ability to share any potential future recovery of the Dish class action lawsuit is not dependent upon serving as lead plaintiff.

 About Johnson Fistel, LLP: